-Figure 2.28: Module ES/WIRELESS
+Figure 2.33: Module ES/WIRELESS

 The security test of the ES/WIRELESS module aims to analyze these wireless technologies and the communication protocols used.
-SySS analyzes the attack possibilities, including via Bluetooth/BLE, Zigbee, LoRaWAN, ZWave, Wi-Fi or even NFC/RFID.
+SySS analyzes the attack possibilities, including via Bluetooth/BLE, Zigbee, LoRaWAN,

+ZWave, Wi-Fi or even NFC/RFID.
 Analysis of data that is sent via mobile communications (e.g. LTE) is also feasible.
 In addition to the implementation of protocol stacks, another main focus is the search for configuration errors in the respective technology used.

 Note: The analysis of other wireless protocols, including proprietary protocols, is potentially also possible, given that SySS is provided with the necessary hardware and software.
 We would be pleased to offer advice in this regard.
-To test Wi-Fi infrastructures in the corporate environment, the Wi-Fi module (link) should be used.
+To test Wi-Fi infrastructures in the corporate environment, the Wi-Fi module (see Section 2.8 on Page 51) should be used.

-The ES/WIRELESS sub-module can, in principle, be implemented without opening the device, using a black box approach (link).
-However, it is recommended that a wireless-based penetration test be implemented at least using a gray box approach (link) (provision of documentation, specifications, etc.), as this provides a more efficient and economical result, according to experience.
+The ES/WIRELESS sub-module can, in principle, be implemented without opening the device, using a black box approach (see Subsection 1.1.3 on Page 8).
+However, it is recommended that a wireless-based penetration test be implemented at least using a gray box approach (again, see Subsection 1.1.3) (provision of documentation, specifications, etc.), as this provides a more efficient and economical result, according to experience.
 The way in which the protocols work and possible test scenarios can be discussed in advance in a joint workshop.
-For a deeper analysis, the ES/INTERNAL (see Section 2.10.4) and ES/PROTOCOL (see Section 2.10.5) modules should also be considered.
+For a deeper analysis, the ES/INTERNAL (see Section 2.11.4) and ES/PROTOCOL (see Section 2.11.5) modules should also be considered.